 Where Are the Best Places to Get Married in Hawaii?

 While there’s no end to beautiful Hawaii wedding locations, we do have our favorites.

 What’s most important is finding a Hawaii ceremony location that has everything you’re looking for in a wedding venue.
 Do you want a beach wedding?
 A private garden ceremony with a waterfall?
 A chapel?
 Do you want a large area for many guests, or are you looking for an intimate ceremony with just the two of you?
 Whatever you’re looking for, we can help!

 Beach weddings are the most popular.
-Not only are they much more affordable than hotel and private venue ceremonies, but they also provide you with amazing natural beauty.
+Not only are they much more affordable than a hotel and private venue ceremonies, but they also provide you with amazing natural beauty.
 Our most popular beach wedding location is Sherwood Forest Beach on the island of Oahu.
 The turquoise waters of Waimanalo Bay, the soft white sand, and the amazing Hawaii scenery make Sherwood’s exactly what most people think of when dreaming of a Hawaii beach wedding.

 We have so many beautiful locations, each offering something unique for you.